+Things to do in Belgium and Bruges?
 One of the best ways to get around in Bruges is to grab a bike and cycle yourself to some of the most famous sights that the city has to offer.
 It really is one of the best things to do in Bruges – and we have done it too! 🙂

 Thankfully there are plenty of amazing places to hire a bike from and get yourself around.

+Things to do in Bruges with kids?
 I couldn’t forget to shout out Choco-story as one of the best places to visit in Bruges, could I? 😉

-What could be more amazing then heading to a museum that is dedicated to chocolate?
+What could be more amazing than heading to a museum that is dedicated to chocolate?
 If you can’t think of anything, then you definitely need to head to Choco-Story whilst you are in Bruges.